Skip to main content

 Copyright

-Permission to publish material from the Sierra Club, Utah Chapter archives must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+It is the responsibility of the researcher to obtain any necessary copyright clearances.
+Permission to publish material from the Sierra Club, Utah Chapter archives must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Historical Note

 The Sierra Club is one of the largest environmental organizations in the United States.
-Nature writer John Muir founded the organization in 1892 and was its President until his death in 1914.
+Nature writer John Muir founded the organization in 1892 and was its president until his death in 1914.
 Its stated purpose is to protect and preserve the natural environment.
-During the past century the club has become well known for its aggressive efforts to block projects it has deemed harmful to the earth's ecosystem.
+During the past century, the club has become well known for its aggressive efforts to block projects it has deemed harmful to the earth's ecosystem.

-Over the years the Utah Chapter has been involved in many environmental issues both independently and in conjunction with the national Club.
-Among the first issues were the Alton Coal project and Kaiparowits power station in Southern Utah.
-The Utah Chapter fought throughout the 1970s to keep mining out of Southern Utah and to limit power stations.
+Over the years, the Utah Chapter has been involved in many environmental issues both independently and in conjunction with the national club.
+Among the first issues were the Alton Coal project and Kaiparowits power station in southern Utah.
+The Utah Chapter fought throughout the 1970s to keep mining out of southern Utah and to limit power stations.
 They also became heavily involved with many government agencies such as the Bureau of Land Management and the U.S. Forest Service.
-They sought to extend Wilderness designation to Utah roadless areas and to influence the decisions of those conducting the Roadless Area Review and Evaluation (RARE).
-In 1979 and 1980, the Utah Chapter opposed the Sagebrush Rebellion, fearing that if states got control of millions of acres of BLM land they would then allow extensive mining.
+They sought to extend wilderness designation to Utah roadless areas and to influence the decisions of those conducting the Roadless Area Review and Evaluation (RARE).
+In 1979 and 1980, the Utah Chapter opposed the Sagebrush Rebellion, fearing that if states got control of millions of acres of BLM land, they would then allow extensive mining.

-Since then the Utah Chapter has been active in politics and in disseminating environmental awareness and in extending protection to Utah's roadless and wilderness areas.
+Since then, the Utah Chapter has been active in politics and in disseminating environmental awareness and in extending protection to Utah's roadless and wilderness areas.
 They have actively campaigned for candidates and opposed others.
-One of their most famous members was nature writer Edward Abbey, who spent a great deal of time living and writing in Southern Utah.
+One of their most famous members was nature writer Edward Abbey, who spent a great deal of time living and writing in southern Utah.

-In the 1990s the Chapter was noted for its opposition to nuclear dump sites in the West Deserts of Utah, and to the proposed Legacy Highway which would cross wetlands near the Great Salt Lake.
+In the 1990s, the Chapter was noted for its opposition to nuclear dump sites in the West Desert of Utah and to the proposed Legacy Highway which would cross wetlands near the Great Salt Lake.
 They have also monitored the chemical weapons stored in the Tooele Army Depot and supported President Clinton's decision to create the Grand Staircase-Escalante National Monument in 1996.
 Currently the Chapter is involved in organizing weekly hikes and excursions to the outdoors in addition to supporting candidates and lobbying extensively in the Utah Legislature.
 They also continue to oppose many building and mining operations throughout the state.
 As of 2003, membership in the Utah Chapter was 5,000.

 For more in-depth information see: Michael Cohen.
-The History of the Sierra Club 1892-1970.Sierra Club Books (1998); and Stephen Fox.
+The History of the Sierra Club 1892-1970.
+Sierra Club Books (1998); and Stephen Fox.
 John Muir and his Legacy.
 Little, Brown & Company (1970).
-See also the website for the nationalSierra Club and for theUtah Chapter
+See also the website for the national Sierra Club and for the Utah Chapter.

 Extent

-160 boxes (80 linear ft.)
+160 boxes (80 linear feet)

 Abstract